nge-layy/securewatch-soc/docs/phase-02/README.md

 During this phase, I completed the following tasks:

 - Installed the OpenSSH Server.
-- Enabled the SSH service.
+- Started and enabled the SSH service.
-- Configured SSH to start automatically after reboot.
-- Set up VirtualBox NAT port forwarding.
+- Configured VirtualBox NAT port forwarding.
 - Connected to `soc-server` from my Windows computer using SSH.
 - Verified that remote administration was working correctly.